macloo/python-beginners/jupyter_cheat_sheet/README.md

 We created the *virtualenv* in a folder named `jupyter_work` and installed Jupyter there.

+All of that is done ONLY ONCE.

-## To launch Jupyter Notebook after that
+## To launch Jupyter Notebook

 `cd` into the folder (e.g. `jupyter_work`) where you set that up.